misteu/RPiCoffee/docs/README.md

 - rendering a responsive web-app for better user experience
 - data logging and visualisation in the web-app

 The easiest way is to hack the existing frontpanel with overriding its simple pushbuttons.
-The HTTP-stuff can be handled by a microcontroller with a wifi-shield or a microcomputer like the the RaspberryPi Zero W which has wifi built in.
+The HTTP-stuff can be handled by a microcontroller with a wifi-shield or a microcomputer like the the RaspberryPi Zero W which has built-in wifi.

 I will stick to the Raspberry because it is cheap (around 12 Eur for the Zero W) and I do not have to make any hardware modifications to get it up and running.
 The Raspberry will be prepared with a minimal setup based on Raspbian Lite with everything unnecessary turned off.